Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 Bitter Gourd contains rich antioxidant properties.
 Antioxidants are necessary to multiply the white blood cells (WBCs) and immune cells.

-The persons with some allergic issues may also feel better by including bitter melon (karela) in their diet.
+Persons with some allergic issues may also feel better by including bitter melon (karela) in their diet.

 The consumption of Bitter Gourd purifies the blood.
 Moreover, it helps in cleansing all the intoxicating substances from the liver and purifies the bowel.